jg-rp/liquidscript/README.md

 LiquidScript is currently available as an alpha release.
 This means that:

-- There's at least a couple of missing features.
-Namely filter and tag version pinning and a template loader for web browsers.
-- Documentation is either missing or incomplete for some features.
+- Documentation is either missing or incomplete.
 - There's potential for the API to change in a backwards incompatible way.
 For example, syntax tree walking will almost certainly change to include expression objects as well as tree nodes.
 - Test coverage is currently at 83%, although in-browser testing has been limited to recent versions of Chrome and Firefox thus far.